Circuit-Overtime/elixpo_ai_chapter/Elixpo-Chrome-Extension-Remastered/README.md

 ## Deployment

 This application can be deployed on a web server or a cloud platform like Netlify or Vercel.
 Ensure that the necessary dependencies are installed and the application is configured correctly.

+## Contribution

+You are free to make changes for your  purpose, forking the repo and enjoy generating images!